Harmonic tail pieces

 In continued experimentation with Harmonics and hunting for the sweet spot in instruments for rich and full sound, it has become evident that the straight line on regular tail pieces making the back stop (or after length; bridge to tail piece) from high to low equal is a problem.

 For a long time luthiers have looked at how the distances behind the bridge change and regulate sound.
 In practical applications there are a few things that are employed to try to find the right relationship inside the constraint of a straight line back stop.

-With the Svencino Harmonic tail pieces we have used the golden section as our reference point to help fine tune harmonics that in turn help any instrument ring and sing easier.
+With the Svencino Harmonic tail pieces we have used fractionals of the golden section as our reference point to help fine tune harmonics that in turn help any instrument ring and harmonise easier.
 Additionally it helps with tuning each string in such a way that with the correct note spacings on all four strings irritations such as wolf tones – an out of phase vibration – and harmonic spacings can be better focused.